 Understanding what a project will not do is essential to create boundaries and meet expectations before beginning this venture.
 Determining what the project will not cover will ensure your team members aren’t wasting time on irrelevant tasks.

 In the beginning, decide which assignments are necessary to complete the project and who is responsible for the respective duties.
 Document everyone’s jobs so that employees stay on track.

 If you do not document the necessary steps, confusion is imminent, and some workers may assume specific tasks will get done.
 Still, since no one was appointed, these unexpected duties will eat up more of your timeline and budget.
 As the leader, it is your job to provide clarity to all members who play a role in the project.

 It is vital to discern exact requirements to estimate costs and timelines.
 This knowledge will require you to work with the project stakeholders to understand their needs.
 If you don’t know what the customer and users need or want, project success cannot be achieved.

 Without doing your due diligence in this critical step, you may find yourself running into the following issues:

 - The outcome not being what the client expected

-By conducting interviews, polls, personally calling your users to gain the information necessary to understand there is a need for the project.
-Understanding the requirements will bring you that much closer to establishing resources, deliverables, and a timeframe to complete while maintaining project margin.
+By conducting interviews, customer surveys, and personally call your users to gain the information necessary to understand there is a need for the project.
+Understanding the requirements will bring you closer to establishing resources, deliverables, and a timeframe to complete while maintaining the project margin.